Gur-preetkaur620/OceanX-multi-agent-automation/README.md

-# OceanX AI – Multi-Agent Automation Workflow
+# Multi-Agent Automation Workflow

 ## Overview
-This project is a prototype multi-agent automation system designed for OceanX AI’s trade finance and logistics workflow.
+This project is a prototype multi-agent automation system.

 The goal of the system is to automate the customer onboarding and underwriting pipeline while minimizing manual operational work.